zdzdz/Go-Game/README.md

 # Go game by Gavril Marinov
-Created with python
+- Created with python 3.10.7
-pygame library required
+- pygame library required
-Supports only single player
+- Supports only single player
-Japanese rules
+- Japanese rules only
-Death stones removal are mandatory for territorial calculations
+- Death stones removal are mandatory for territorial calculations